oracle/terraform-provider-oci/website/docs/r/opensearch_opensearch_cluster.html.markdown

 * `vcn_compartment_id` - (Required) The OCID for the compartment where the cluster's VCN is located.
 * `vcn_id` - (Required) The OCID of the cluster's VCN.
 * `configure_outbound_cluster_trigger` - (Optional) (Updatable) An optional property when incremented triggers Configure Outbound Cluster.
 Could be set to any integer value.
+* `upgrade_major_version_trigger` - (Optional) An optional property to upgrade the major version of the cluster.
+This workflow upgrades the cluster without creating a clone.
+If you want to create a clone and upgrade the clone for testing please use SDK or CLI.

 ** IMPORTANT **